Ditto Disguise List | Which Pokémon can be Ditto in Pokémon GO?

 Rarer than a Ditto is a shiny Pokémon.
 Coveted, a trainer's heart rate leaps into unhealthy levels when they encounter a glittering, shiny Pokémon in the wild.
 It turns out, a plain, non-shiny Ditto could, for a while, masquerade as a shiny Pokémon of its original list.
 There are many accounts on Reddit of disheartened users catching a shiny Pokémon only for it to turn into a Ditto with that troll smile on its pink face.
 Catches range from shiny Magikarps to Shiny Rattatas, and a rogue Zigzagoon that was supposed to have been removed.
 Of course, take all of these with a grain of salt since most of them don't have definitive proof attached.

 Despite the lack of proof, Niantic was quick to fix it after reports came out.
-As a result, Ditto can no longer appear as Magikarp, Pidgey, Rattata, or Zigzagoon.
+As a result, Ditto can no longer appear as Magikarp, Pidgey, Rattata, Zigzagoon, or Sentret.

 Pokémon Go is still evolving and growing.
 As more shiny Pokémon get added, and even as the Poké Dex expands, this list will likely change in the future.